Formation of a single quasicrystal upon collision of multiple grains: Introduction

 The growth mechanism of quasicrystals (QCs) has attracted great interest \cite{joseph1997model, keys2007quasicrystals} due to their unique crystal structure that cannot be explained by the presence of a unit cell \cite{shechtman1984metallic}.
 Instead, QC lattices may be described by two or more space-filling motifs\cite{steinhardt1996simpler, engel2008stability}, or \textit{tiles}.
 The presence of multiple tiles is due to an additional degree of freedom present in QCs called a \textit{phason}\cite{socolar1986phonons}, which encompasses associated modes of phason strain and its relaxation (\textit{e.g.} phason flips) \cite{socolar1986phonons, freedman2007phason, engel2010dynamics}.
 Phason strain describes the deviation from ideal quasiperiodicity \cite{freedman2007phason} and phason flips are characterized by discrete particle motions \cite{engel2010dynamics} that result in a change in tiling configuration.
-Previous studies suggest that QCs assembled from local atomic rearrangements are entropically, rather than energetically stabilized \cite{strandburg1989, joseph1997model, keys2007quasicrystals}.
+These changes in tiling configurations are representative of phason excitations and relaxations, and do not introduce defects into the crystal\cite{socolar1986phonons}.
+Previous studies suggest that entropic contributions can have a significant influence on QC stability\cite{strandburg1989, joseph1997model, keys2007quasicrystals}.
 This suggests there is degeneracy in tile configurations that preserves quasiperiodicity and that QCs can grow into low or zero phason strain structures without the need for complex phason flip sequences\cite{strandburg1989}.

 Although past studies on QC growth mechanisms extend our understanding of phason contributions to stability in a bulk QC \cite{strandburg1989, joseph1997model, keys2007quasicrystals}, studies on phason contributions to the formation and motion of grain boundaries (GBs) remain limited \cite{schmiedeberg2017}.
 Yet the latter is critically important from a practical standpoint since the formation of polycrystals is unavoidable due to finite nucleation rates below the melting point.
 That is, two solid nuclei may impinge on one another, retaining their structure and forming a long-lasting GB.
 The GBs can, in turn, deteriorate material properties.
 For instance, defects in quasicrystalline films render the substrate underneath more vulnerable to corrosion by providing a channel for electrolytic attack \cite{balbyshev_corrsion2003}.
 In addition, the anisotropic thermal, electrical, and frictional properties of decagonal (d-) QCs can be maximized for future applications \cite{martin1991transport, park2005high}, provided the QCs are devoid of GBs between mismatched solid crystal nuclei.